smabbasht/dotfiles/README.md

 *   Themes can be modified by editing `/usr/share/sddm/themes/theme-name/theme.conf`,
 *   I use `sugar-dark` as my sddm theme. `sugar-candy` is also a good option.
 *   Common modifications to theme could be: <br>
-    * Changing the background which could be done by editing `theme.conf`
+    * Changing the background which could be done by editing `theme.conf`,where  you could add this path as your background image if you have cloned this repository in your `~/.config`: `~/.config/images/login*`
     * Disabling *1s* peek for password letters while entering for this, you need to set `config.ForceHideCompletePassword == "true"` in `Components/Input.qml`
     * Forcing the first letter of username to be lowercase as usernames aren't meant be Capitalized,